S3gmentati0nFault/awesome-unimi-courses/distributed-and-pervasive-systems/heartofgold.md

 [professor] - Claudio Bettini
 [difficulty] - 3
 [lectures] - y
-[evaluation] - 2
+[evaluation] - 3
 [recommend] - y

 First of all let’s talk about the lectures, they are really boring, unfortunately, the subject is highly practical and a good deal of time is used to do theoretical things that are not all that interesting.
 Plus it is not really required to follow to pass the theoretical part.

-The lab part is interesting enough, it took me back to the real lab sessions we used to have in bachelor, when the professor asked you to do something and everyone was on his own looking for a solution that, in most cases, would be found once home with the documentation or a video open.
+The lab part is quite interesting, it took me back to the real lab sessions we used to have in bachelor, when the professor asked you to do something and everyone was on his own looking for a solution that, in most cases, would be found once home with the documentation or a video open.

 Nonetheless I would say that the lab was pretty cool and fairly useful to understand some of the concepts necessary to deal with the project (more about it in a minute).